Nelson, Varlamov help Islanders beat Lightning 5-3 in Game 3

 The Lightning played without injured leading scorer Brayden Point and another key player, Alex Killorn, who was serving a one-game suspension for a blindside hit that drove Nelson face-first into the boards in Game 2.

+Trotz wasn’t surprised that Nelson responded with a strong performance Friday night.

+Brock is under the radar to a lot of people. … He battled through that last game.
+It wasn’t easy,” the Islanders coach said.
+“Knowing Brock, he just got determined and said I’m going to bounce back.
+He’s resilient.”

 Despite losing Game 2 on Nikita Kucherov’s goal with 8.8 seconds remaining, the Islanders entered Friday night feeling good about their chances of climbing back into the series.

 Clutterbuck got them off to a promising start, and Pelech’s first career playoff goal gave New York a 2-1 lead at 11:50 of the second period.

 Two minutes later, Nelson skated around the back of the net before feeding Beauvillier in front of Vasilevskiy for a 3-1 lead.

+“I thought we played a good game,” said Palat, whose goal was his sixth in seven games for Tampa Bay.
+“They were up 3-1 and we came strong in the third. … We made some mistakes and they scored on them, but I don’t think they outplayed us.”

-NOTES: The Islanders ended a six-game postseason losing streak against Tampa Bay, a stretch that began during an East semifinal matchup between the teams in 2016. … With Point and Killorn out, Mitchell Stephens and Carter Verhaeghe were inserted into Tampa Bay’s lineup. … Before Friday night, Vasilevskiy had yielded two or fewer goals in five straight games — all Tampa Bay victories.
+NOTES: The Lightning outshot the Islanders 37-36. … New York ended a six-game postseason losing streak against Tampa Bay, a stretch that began during an East semifinal matchup between the teams in 2016. … With Point and Killorn out, Mitchell Stephens and Carter Verhaeghe were inserted into Tampa Bay’s lineup. … Before Friday night, Vasilevskiy had yielded two or fewer goals in five straight games — all Tampa Bay victories.

 UP NEXT: Game 4, Sunday, 3 p.m.
 EDT.